Darkness-ua/cube-labyrinth-game/README.md

 ./qtglgame
 ```

-4. Do not forget to click on maximize the window, for example, since you do not see the cube
+4. Do not forget to click on maximize the window, since you could not see the cube

 ![Maximize Image](https://i.imgur.com/nmK9f37.png?1)